ubernostrum/django-registration/docs/install.rst

 * Django 1.11 supports Python 2.7, 3.4, 3.5 and 3.6.

-It is expected that django-registration |release| will work without modification on Python 3.6 once it is released.

 .. important:: **Python 3.2**

    Although Django 1.8 supported Python 3.2 at the time of its